 To use voice search, you’ll need a Voice Search Assistant.
 Voice Search Assistants come in many forms.
-Either use your smartphone, tablet or computer and say ‘OK Google’ (Android) or ‘hello Siri’ (iOS) to it to start searching.
-Or buy a virtual Home Assistant such as Amazon Echo (also known as Alexa), Cortana (Windows) or Google Home to help you with your daily tasks and questions.
+Either use your smartphone, tablet, or computer and say ‘OK Google’ (Android) or ‘hello Siri’ (iOS) to it to start searching.
+Or buy a virtual Home Assistant such as Amazon Echo (also known as Alexa), Cortana (Windows), or Google Home to help you with your daily tasks and questions.

 What do voice searches look like?

-Voice search will have a huge impact on our search behaviour and on what we expect from search results.
+Voice search will have a huge impact on our search behavior and on what we expect from search results.
 As a website owner, it is very important to understand how voice searches will look like in order to keep up and optimize the content of your website.

 Voice searches are mainly done on a mobile phone.
-Phones have a small screen, so the searcher will see less search results compared to on a laptop or desktop.
+Phones have a small screen, so the searcher will see fewer search results compared to on a laptop or desktop.
 This is already an issue for typed searches, but since voice search is mainly done on phones, the issue will become more significant as voice searches will increase over time.

 Besides, the searcher will not always see a search result page.
-Often, Google or Siri simply read the answer to a voice search query out loud.
+Often, Google voice search or Siri simply read the answer to a voice search query out loud.
 If the searcher is happy with the answer, he won’t even bother to look at his screen to consult the other search results.

-The popularity of virtual home assistants is growing at rapid pace, the estimated number of people using smart home assistants such as Amazon Echo or Google Home is projected to reach 1.8 billion by 2021.
+The popularity of virtual home assistants is growing at a rapid pace, the estimated number of people using smart home assistants such as Amazon Echo or Google Home is projected to reach 1.8 billion by 2021.
 Because these popular devices are screenless, there isn’t even an option to look at other search results.
-As the trend of having a virtual assistant is rising, Garnter predicts that by 2020 nearly a third of all searches will happen without a screen.
+As the trend of having a virtual assistant is rising, Gartner predicts that by 2020 nearly a third of all searches will happen without a screen.

 Typed searches offer you a page full of answers, while voice search results choose one answer to read out loud.
 In other words, the stakes are really high: if you’re number three or four in the search results, you are as good as invisible.
-Only position one or two count when it comes to voice search.
+Only position one or two counts when it comes to voice search.